-The UCSB Library opened applications for the Kenneth Karmiole Endowed Research Fellowship, which enables visiting scholars and graduate students to pursue research lasting from one to three months in UCSB Library’s Special Research Collections.
+The UCSB Library opened applications for the Kenneth Karmiole Endowed Research Fellowship, which enables scholars and graduate students to pursue research lasting from one to three months in UCSB Library’s Special Research Collections.

 One annual fellowship will be awarded in the amount of $5,000 to allow a scholar to pursue research in the humanities, sciences, social sciences, visual and performing arts, and/or UCSB history.
 The deadline to apply is Dec.
 15, 2019.